-New degree programs and majors in relevant disciplines are regularly added to our curriculum, and the University now offers more than 70 undergraduate, graduate, doctoral and certificate programs on its main campus in Fairfield, Conn., and satellites in Stamford, Luxembourg and Ireland.
-The University consists of five colleges and two schools: College of Arts & Sciences, School of Communication & Media Arts; School of Computing, the AACSB-accredited Jack Welch College of Business, College of Health Professions, College of Nursing, and Isabelle Farrington School of Education.
+New degree programs and majors in relevant disciplines are regularly added to our curriculum, and the University now offers more than 80 undergraduate, graduate, doctoral and certificate programs on its main campus in Fairfield, Conn., and satellites in Stamford, Luxembourg and Ireland.
+The University consists of six colleges and two schools: College of Arts & Sciences, School of Communication, Media & the Arts; School of Computer Science and Engineering, the AACSB-accredited Jack Welch College of Business, College of Health Professions, College of Nursing, Isabelle Farrington College of Education and St. Vincent's College.
 Sacred Heart was recently ranked Top 4 most innovative university as well as one of the best universities in the North, according to U.S. News & World Report’s guidebook, Best Colleges 2018.
 This is partly due to the University's remarkable expansion, innovation and growth over the last decade.

 The University offers Division I athletics with 32 varsity teams.
 The William H. Pitt Health and Recreation Center is currently available to all students, but will become the exclusive domain of the D-1 athletes when the University completes construction on the Bobby Valentine Athletic Center in fall 2019.
 This state-of-the-art recreation center will be open to all students and will include a suspended track, bowling lanes and a climbing wall.